Armed Forces Academies Preparatory School: History

 The Thai Ministry of Defence established the Armed Forces Academies Preparatory School, literally in Thai language 'Prepare for Military', on 27 January 1958 by consolidating the preparatory schools of the Royal Thai Army, Navy, and Air Force, also, the Ministry of Interior sent 40 men of the Royal Thai Police to study in the new Armed forces Academies Preparatory school, according to the agreement in 1951, forming the first and second generation.

 They used the building of the Chulachomklao Royal Military Academy in Ratchadamnoen Avenue in the first five years.
 Then they moved into their new place in Rama IV road, next to Lumphini Park in Bangkok, (the current site of One Bangkok).

 In 2000, the academy moved to a new 4 km^{2} site in Nakhon Nayok Province.

 Command Structure

 As an institution involving the four service branches of the Armed Forces of Thailand, the commanding officers consist of officers from each branch.
 The Academy Commander is an Army Major General, and accompanied by four Executive Officers, one from each of the service branches.

 The Royal Thai Police, while structured similarly to the armed force, follows a different notion for its officer positions.
-Its officers, whom are relegates from the Royal Thai Police Academy's Ccadet Command Division, are of the rank equivalent to the armed force counterpart, for their respective positions.
+Its officers, whom are relegates from the Royal Thai Police Academy's Cadet Command Division, are of the rank equivalent to the armed force counterpart, for their respective positions.